Search results

 Evidence-based recommendations on anakinra (Kineret) for treating adult-onset Still’s disease and systemic juvenile idiopathic arthritis in people 8 months and older.

-11. What key factors influence the effectiveness of population-level or whole-area approaches to encouraging walking or cycling?
-How do these factors interact?
+12. How do individual and local factors influence the effectiveness of specific approaches to encouraging walking or cycling?

 14. Infliximab for treating moderate to severe plaque psoriasis (TA134)